Outer Banks Oceanfront Beach Access

 Here is a breakdown of the three main types of oceanfront access and the key questions to ask before buying.

-Enhancements These walkways often include features like mid-deck landings, outdoor showers, or, in some cases, dune-top decks/gazebos.
-Actionable Tip: Never assume a dune-top deck or gazebo is permitted.
-Every case must be researched with the local subdivision and municipal authority to ensure it is legally compliant and not a future tear-down risk.
+These walkways often include features like mid-deck landings, foot washes, outdoor showers, or, in some cases, dune top decks/gazebos.
+Never assume a dune-top deck or gazebo is permitted.
+If this is a concern, call an expert at Shore Realty (800-647-1868) and find out for sure.

 Risk of Unofficial Access Where designated walkovers are restricted, people often create unofficial paths by walking through the dunes in front of non-shared properties.
 This unauthorized foot traffic can severely damage the dune line (which protects your home) and is frequently addressed or blocked by homeowners using sand fence or landscaping.
 Verify the deed and HOA rules, not just the path currently being used.